 His commitment to Latin American music led him and his wife to create the Latin-American Music Initiative (LAMI), an organization with the mission of changing the anonymity of Latin American composers and the invisibility of their works by creating critical editions and promoting those works through performances, recordings, and workshops.
 LAMI was awarded the 2020 EXCEL Prize at the University of Michigan.
-In the United States, he has served as conductor of the Ann Arbor Camerata, the University of Michigan Campus Symphony Orchestra, and as music director of Spectrum Orchestra in Michigan.
+In the United States, he has served as conductor of the Ann Arbor Camerata, the University of Michigan Campus Symphony and Philharmonia Orchestra, and as music director of Spectrum Orchestra in Michigan.
 Currently, Stabilito serves as Music Director & Conductor of the Oak Ridge Symphony Orchestra in Tennessee.

-During his career, Stabilito accompanied renowned international soloists, and made frequent appearances as conductor.
+During his career, Stabilito accompanied renowned international soloists and frequently appeared as a guest conductor.
 In 2015, he debuted as Opera Conductor with the Primo Casale Opera Company and the Caracas Municipal Symphony Orchestra, receiving exceptional reviews and accolades, which resulted in continuous return invitations for the following seasons.
-Simultaneously, he conducted several ballet productions with the Teresa Carreño Ballet Company, developing a special interest in conducting music for the dance.
-Stabilito is permanent guest conductor in the Festival Latinoamericano de Música (Latin American Music Festival) in Caracas, where he had conducted a great amount of world premieres and second hearings of Latin American works.
+Simultaneously, he conducted several ballet productions with the Teresa Carreño Ballet Company, developing a special interest in conducting music for dance.
+Stabilito is a permanent guest conductor in the Festival Latinoamericano de Música (Latin American Music Festival) in Caracas, where he conducted a great number of world premieres and second hearings of Latin American works.